ujjwalks96/Human-Fire-System-EastAfrica/README.md

 ## 1. Research Context and Motivation

 Wildfires across East and Southern Africa sit at the intersection of human decision-making and atmospheric consequence.
 In the miombo woodlands of Zambia and Tanzania, in the agricultural frontiers of Malawi and Mozambique, and across the savannas of Zimbabwe, fire is simultaneously a land management tool, an economic indicator, and a public health hazard.
-Understanding *why* fire anomalies occur where and when they do — and which urban populations bear the heaviest smoke burden — is a central question for sustainable development in the region, and directly relevant to the INFLAMES research programme (WP6: human dimensions of fire).
+Understanding *why* fire anomalies occur where and when they do- and which urban populations bear the heaviest smoke burden- is a central question for sustainable development in the region, and directly relevant to the INFLAMES research programme (WP6: human dimensions of fire).

 This notebook builds two tightly coupled analytical modules forming a complete **human–fire–human feedback loop**: